microsoft/fhir-proxy/docs/configuration.md

 ## Publish Event Post-Processor
 This processor will publish FHIR Server Create/Update and Delete events for affected resources to a configured Event Hub.
 These events can be subscribed to by any number of consumers in order to trigger orchestrated workflows (e.g. Clinical Decision Support, Audits, Alerts, etc.).</br>
 In addition to the action date, the Event Hub message consists of the following information:
-+ Action - HTTP Verb used to modify the FHIR Server
++ `action` - HTTP Verb used to modify the FHIR Server
-+ Resourcetype - The type of resource affected (e.g. Patient, Observation, etc...)
++ `resourcetype` - The type of resource affected (e.g. Patient, Observation, etc...)
-+ Id - The resource logical id on the FHIR Server that was affected
++ `id` - The resource logical id on the FHIR Server that was affected
-+ Version Id - The version number of the resource affected
++ `version` - The version number of the resource affected
-+ LastUpdated - The date/time the affected resource was updated
++ `lastupdated` - The date/time the affected resource was updated

 You can use the data in the Event Hub message to make decisions and get information about affected resources to facilitate CDS or other workflows.